How Much Creatine Should I Take?

 Other than that, the only side effect you'll experience is an increase in strength and performance.

-There are many potential benefits of creatine supplementation, both cognitive and physical.
+Scientific evidence suggests that there are many potential health benefits of creatine supplementation, both cognitive and physical.

-If you’re wondering how much creatine to take to enhance exercise performance and build muscle, you may want to consider whether you want to do a creatine loading phase and a maintenance phase, or start with just a maintenance dose.
+If you're wondering how much creatine to take to enhance exercise performance, build muscle, and increase muscle strength, you may want to consider whether you want to do a creatine loading phase and a maintenance phase, or start with just a maintenance dose.

-Although some people may opt to do a creatine loading phase to more rapidly increase creatine stores, research shows that you can achieve the same results using modest doses of 3–5 mg daily, it just takes longer.
+Although some people may opt to do a creatine loading phase to more rapidly increase creatine stores, research shows that you can achieve the same results using modest maintenance dose of 3–5 mg daily, it just takes longer.